 OB Links – Abbreviation for Out Bound Links.
 A link pointing from a website to an external website.

 One Way Links – A link from site A to site B without site B linking back to site A (which would be a reciprocal link).

-Organic (Organic Listings) – Organic search engine listings are the natural search results.
-When there are paid ads they appear them.
+Organic (Organic Rankings) – Organic search engine rankings are the listings that show in the natural search results.
+When there are paid ads they appear above them.
 The results are formulated from the search engine’s index and specific algorithms.
 Also known as Natural Search Listings.

 Page Rank Flow – This number (expressed in percentage) shows how much of the incoming page rank is kept on your site.
 Example: When you have a page where all of the links are internal (staying on the same domain) will have page rank flow of 100% while a page where all of the links go to external sites will have page rank flow of 0%.

 Panda (Google Panda) – A Google algorithm update that launched in February 2011 and has had several refreshes and version updates since.
 The change aims to penalize websites that are low quality and that contain duplicate content which is against Google’s quality guidelines.
 This is intended to help push higher quality websites to the top of the search results.